-Notes: A grade of C or higher is required for ACC 100 and BUS241.
-ECN100 is waived as a prerequisite for BUS 241 for this programme.
+Notes: A grade of C or higher is required for ACC 100 and BUS 241.
+ECN 100 is waived as a prerequisite for BUS 241 for this programme.
 A General Education course is recommended to be taken in the summer to avoid a semester overload.

 - 1. Apply basic knowledge related to financial management including financial statement analysis, financial markets, interest rates, return and risk in investments, bond and stock valuation and working capital management; - 2.
-Evaluate the roles and functions of financial intermediaries and financial markets at the international and domestic levels; - 3.
-Analyse the functioning of financial markets to track and evaluate the financial performance of investments; - 4.
-Analyse how fluctuating economic various financial situations and information.
-Use technology effectively to communicate, analyse and conditions and government; - 5.
-Analyse the risk and returns of investment strategies, as well as the operation and within the context of investment portfolio management; - 6.
+Evaluate the roles and functions of financial intermediaries and financial markets at the international and domestic levels:

+- 3. Analyze the functioning of financial markets to track and evaluate the financial performance of investments: - 4.
+Analyze how fluctuating economic various financial situations and information.
+Use technology effectively to communicate, analyze and conditions and government; - 5.
+Analyze the risk and returns of investment strategies, as well as the operation and within the context of investment portfolio management; - 6.
 Communicate effectively in both written and oral forms, various financial situations and I information.
-Use technology effectively to communicate, analyse and value financial information; - 7.
-Use analytical and critical thinking skills to solve problems in financial management situations; and - 8.
+Use technology effectively to communicate, analyze and value financial information: - 7.
+Use analytical and critical thinking skills to solve problems in financial management situations: and - 8.
 Apply corporate governance and ethical principles and practices that are accepted in the financial world.

-Semester 1 COM100 ENG104 CSC104 MAT112 BUS110 ACC100/FA1 Personal Development for College Success English Composition I Microcomputer Applications Mathematics for Business Fundamentals of Business Recording Financial Transactions Cr.
-1 3 4 3 3 17 Semester 2 ENG105 ECN100 ACC101/MA1 SPA/FRE100 BUS241 ENG106 English Composition II Principles of Micro Economics Maintaining Financial Records Elementary Spanish/French Principles of Finance Speech Communication Cr.
-3 3 3 3 3 18 Semester 3 BUS242 PSY/SOC/PHI100 SPA/FRE101 MAT212 or BUS100 ACC225 Financial Management I Any 100-Level Social Science Intermediate Spanish/French Calculus for Business or Business Law I Accounting Software Applications Cr.
-3 3 4 or 3 3 15/16 Semester 4 BUS243 BUS250 BIO/CHE/PHY100 HIS1XX/VIS110 MAT113 Financial Markets and Institutions Investments and Securities Markets Any 100-Level Science Any 100-Level History Introduction to Statistics Cr.
-3 3 3 4 16
+SEMESTER 1 CREDIT

+COM 100 Personal Development for College Success 1

+ENG 104 English Composition I 3

+CSC 104 Microcomputer Applications 3

+MAT 112 College Algebra for Business/Social Science 4

+BUS 110 Fundamentals of Business 3

+ACC 100/FA1 Recording Financial Transactions 3

+TOTAL 17

+SEMESTER 2

+ENG 105 English Composition II 3

+ECN 100 Principles of Microeconomics 3

+ACC 101/MA1 Maintaining Financial Records 3

+SPA/FRE 100 Elementary Spanish/French 3

+BUS 241 Principles of Finance 3

+ENG 106 Speech Communication 3

+TOTAL 18

+SEMESTER 3

+BUS 242 Financial Management I 3

+PSY/SOC/PHI Any 100-Level Social Science Course 3

+SPA/FRE 101 Intermediate Spanish/French 3

+MAT 212 Calculus for Business 4

+BUS 100 Business Law I 3

+ACC 225 Accounting Software Applications 3

+TOTAL 15/16

+SEMESTER 4

+BUS 243 Financial Markets and Institutions 3

+BUS 250 Investments and Securities Markets 3

+BIO/CHE/PHY Any 100-Level Science Course 3/4

+HIS 1XX/VIS 110 Any 100-Level History Course 3

+Introduction to Statistics 4

+MAT 113 Introduction to Statistics 4

-Associate of Science (AS) Degree FOOD AND BEVERAGE MANAGEMENT
+FOOD AND BEVERAGE MANAGEMENT